-The HaloSense range of chlorine analyzers are used in many applications requiring the measurement and control of online residual chlorine levels in water.
-The HaloSenser range is suitable for total or free residual chlorine monitoring or control applications in potable water, seawater, process water, swimming pool water, waste water, food washing, paper and pulp, etc.
+Chlorine analyzers from Pi are used in many applications requiring the measurement and control of online residual chlorine levels in water.
+The HaloSense range is suitable for total or free residual chlorine monitoring or control applications in potable water, seawater, process water, swimming pool water, waste water, food washing, paper and pulp, etc.

-The following are available in the HaloSense range of chlorine analyzers:
+The following are available in the HaloSense range;

 - Online residual chlorine in seawater analyzers (free or total bromine) 0-2 ppm, 0-5 ppm, 0-10 ppm, 0-20 ppm

-- Online zero free chlorine analyzer (designed to measure the absence of free chlorine) 0-2 ppm, 0-5 ppm, 0-10 ppm for applications such as post activated carbon and pre-RO monitoring.
+- Online zero chlorine (designed to measure the absence of free chlorine) 0-2 ppm, 0-5 ppm, 0-10 ppm for applications such as post activated carbon and pre-RO monitoring.

 The HaloSense range of controllers/transmitters means that you get exactly what you need and nothing that you don’t.
-From a low cost no-frills dosing controller (CRONOS) to a highly sophisticated color touch screen, remote access controller (CRIUS) – and all with the same great sensors!
-The CRATOS HaloSense is now available with up to 12 sensor inputs, reducing the cost per point.
+From a low cost no-frills chlorine dosing controller (CRONOS) to a highly sophisticated color display, remote access controller (CRIUS) – and all with the same great sensors!
+The CRATOS HaloSense is now available with up to 12 sensor inputs, significantly reducing the cost per point.
 Chlorine dosing control is now simpler and cheaper than ever!
-All three controllers can have multiple sensor and multiple sensor types, saving money on the requirement for one sensor and one transmitter per measurement.
+All three analyzers can have multiple sensor and multiple sensor types, saving money on the requirement for one sensor and one transmitter per measurement.

 The sensors work by separating the electrodes that perform the measurement from the sample, by a membrane.
 This membrane allows the free residual chlorine (HOCl and OCl-) or the total residual chlorine (HOCl and OCl- plus chloramines) through the membrane.
 Inside the sensor the dissolved chlorine meets the electrolyte which is at a low pH.
 This converts the majority of the OCl- to HOCl.
 The HOCl is reduced at the gold working electrode and the current generated is proportional to the chlorine present, and the instrument gives a reading in ppm or mg/l.